 Be sure to bring enough water as the Clingmans Dome parking lot has no potable water.
-You can purchase overpriced bottled water if you forget.
+You can purchase overpriced bottled water at the Visitors Center if you forget.

 The hike to the Chimneys is short but very steep.
-The well maintained trail begins with 2 bridges that cross the river below.
+The well-maintained trail begins with two bridges that cross the river below.
 Hike down to the rocks below to experience the small but beautiful waterfalls and the incredible foliage overhead.
 Even if you can’t do the entire hike, it’s worth stopping here to visit these picturesque bridges anyway.

-The enormous forest fire that engulfed the Great Smoky Mountains and nearby Gatlinburg was actually started by 2 kids throwing matches at the top of Chimney Tops.
-Prior to that fire the trail was 2 miles each way and you could scramble to the top of the pinnacles at the end of the hike.
+The enormous forest fire that engulfed the Great Smoky Mountains and nearby Gatlinburg was actually started by two kids throwing matches at the top of Chimney Tops.
+Prior to that fire, the trail was two miles each way and you could scramble to the top of the pinnacles at the end of the hike.
 But due to ongoing trail repairs, the final .25 mile stretch is closed until further notice.
-That area is also the only real evidence of fire that you’ll see during your entire hike.
+That area is also the only real evidence of a fire that you’ll see during your entire hike.
 The area has repaired itself quite spectacularly.

 Looking for more hiking inspiration in the Great Smoky Mountains?
-Check out our favorite books and guides!
+Check out our favorite hiking guides!